vlad21591/Sales-Analysis/README.md

 In addition we created dynamic visualizations with Tableau.
 Through interactive dashboards and concise charts, we can find sales trends, insights and make informed decisions to drive business growth.

 ## Key Highlights:

 ##### Data Cleaning and Preprocessing
 Cleaning and preparing data is important for analyzing it.
 We use Pandas to do this effectively by fixing mistakes, handling missing data, transforming data and organizing variables for analysis.

 ##### Data Merging and Joining
-We have combined 2 CSV files: List of Orders and Order Details wo achieve a larger data set to work with and more mensurable data.
+We have combined 2 CSV files: List of Orders and Order Details to achieve a larger data set to work with and more measurable data.

 ##### Exploratory Data Analysis (EDA)
 Exploratory Data Analysis (EDA) is a key step in understanding and analyzing data.
 It involves examining and visualizing the dataset to uncover patterns, trends, and insights.
 In our project, we use EDA to gain a deeper understanding of the data and inform subsequent analysis.